yuloh/yuloh.github.io/_posts/2016-07-22-setting-the-guard-per-route-in-laravel.md

 title: Setting the Guard Per Route in Laravel
 ---

+**edit** you will be able to do this natively in 5.3.
+The auth middleware will set the default guard and the user resolver.

 I've been working with Laravel for awhile, and the [authentication](https://laravel.com/docs/master/authentication) that comes out of the box is pretty awesome.

 Laravel let's you setup different guards which authenticate the user differently.
 You might have a web guard that uses the session and cookies and an api guard that uses an OAuth token.